 Notting Hill, Kensington is actually located on a hill and many of its lucky residents literally enjoy the high life, with views that extended over the rest of the capital.
 Over the last twenty years, Notting Hill and its surrounding areas have been extensively redeveloped and are now among the most expensive areas of the capital with hip restaurants, a lively nightlife and a comfortable laid-back feel.
 If you feel like rubbing shoulders with many of the city’s rich and famous, Notting Hill could be the location in London for you.

 As you can see, London is a complex city with numerous areas, each with plenty to offer

 London is one of the busiest cities in Europe and has a very busy removals market.
-The good news is that there are plenty of companies from which to choose, but the bad news is that this can make it had to know which is the best removal company for your requirements.
+The good news is that there are plenty of companies from which to choose, but the bad news is that this can make it hard to know which is the best removals London company for your requirements.